a-langer/nexus-sso/docs/SAML.md

     > **_NOTE:_** ADFS does not support URI parameter in entityID, remove "_?client_name=SAML2Client_" from **Client ID** in the ADFS settings, from **serviceProviderEntityId** in shiro.ini and from **entityID** in sp-metadata.xml.

 - [metadata.xml](../nexus-pac4j-plugin/src/main/config/metadata.xml) - this is the configuration of the identity provider (hereinafter **IdP**), it needs to be downloaded from Okta/Keycloak/ADFS/Etc and passed into the Nexus container.
 Additionally, you must specify the "**SP Entity ID**/**Client ID**" and "**Single sign-on URL**/**Client SAML endpoint**" attributes in the IdP settings, whose value must match the "**entityID**" from sp-metadata.xml.

+    > **_NOTE:_** Attribute `WantAuthnRequestsSigned` should be `false` by default in the  **metadata.xml** file.
+If you want authentication requests to be signed, you will need to perform more complex settings that are beyond the scope of this instruction.

 - By default, "Nexus SSO" is already pre-configured for authorization through [Okta](https://www.okta.com/) with HTTP protocol on localhost (the endpoint `http://localhost/callback?client_name=SAML2Client`, see [Okta settings](./Okta-Nexus-SAML.png)).
 To configure authorization through another IdP-server is required:
     1. Configure new SAML client in the IdP server with DNS name for your Nexus instance and download **metadata.xml**.
     2. Replace the protocol and DNS name in **sp-metadata.xml** and **shiro.ini** (and **.env** if variable interpolation is used) as show above.